mparno/fenics-web/source/about/index.rst

 Components
 **********

-FEniCS is organized as a collection of interoperable components that together form the FEniCS Project.
+FEniCS is organized as a collection of interoperable :ref:`components <about_components>` that together form the FEniCS Project.
 These components include the problem-solving environment :ref:`DOLFIN <about_components_dolfin>`, the form compiler :ref:`FFC <about_components_ffc>`, the finite